luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **1 March** Mensdorff-Apponyi, read to Clarendon: Please use your influence for 'moderation and calm' in Berlin and Florence; declaring a strict British neutrality would 'tip the scales' in favour of Prussia; Britain has 'a great interest in not jeopardising the political balance of Germany and Europe'; 'If the English Government still intends to find in the Imperial Cabinet an auxiliary who will assist it in the efforts to maintain the Ottoman Empire, England must help us on its side to ward off dangers whose approach could paralyse our influence in the Orient or give another direction to our policy.'

 **1 March** (Clark) Mensdorff-Karolyi (drafted by Biegeleben as usual): 'We share your opinion unreservedly, that we must not for one moment allow the impression to arise that Austria would retreat before a threatening ultimatum from Prussia...
-We would consider a war between the German Powers an immeasurable misfortune, a simultaneous war against Prussia and Italy a danger demanding the utmost exertion — but Austria is not a Power to be deprived of honour, influence and prestige or to be pushed from well-earned positions without drawing the sword... and if Count Bismarck wishes to appeal to arms to win the Duchies, to which Prussia has no right, or at least no more right than Austria, then there surely must be men in Berlin, who hold this beginning to be a wanton and unrighteous playing with human welfare...
+We would consider a war between the German Powers an immeasurable misfortune, a simultaneous war against Prussia and Italy a danger demanding the utmost exertion — but **Austria is not a Power to be deprived of honour, influence and prestige or to be pushed from well-earned positions without drawing the sword**... and if Count Bismarck wishes to appeal to arms to win the Duchies, to which Prussia has no right, or at least no more right than Austria, then there surely must be men in Berlin, who hold this beginning to be a wanton and unrighteous playing with human welfare...
 We are not writing this to challenge or to attack Bismarck personally.
 And we know that you will not use our words except to keep the peace, our warmest desire...
 Everything depends on restraining the Berlin Court from raising possible demands, before which we would not bow.'

-## Karolyi communicated this at the court.
+Karolyi communicated this at the court.
 Mensdorff's first consideration in March was building the diplomatic alliance against Prussia and blocking any casus belli.
 Later Vienna switched to an effort to have Bismarck removed.

 **1 March** Mensdorff-Metternich: 'It is essential for us to be on a friendly footing with France' and this is 'so important' now don't worry re our traditional policy in Turkey.